slidevjs/slidev/docs/guide/syntax.md

 ## Code Blocks

-One big reason I am building Slidev is needing to make my code look just right in the slides.
-So just as you expected, you can use Markdown flavored code block to highlight your code.
+One big reason I am building Slidev is the need to make my code look just right in the slides.
+So just as you expected, you can use Markdown-flavored code block to highlight your code.

 ````md
 ```ts